chrstnbwnkl/valhalla-tools/README.md

-# A Collection of useful tools and functions for working with Valhalla data
+# A Collection of useful tools for working with Valhalla data

+A lot of little tools like these have been loosely flying around on my computer for a while now.
+I'll try my best to organize them in this repo.
+Use at your own risk, the API might change any time.
+Contributions are fine, just please open an issue first.

 ### CLI tools